The It’s Your Yale website is now home to a new weekly e-newsletter, YourYale, for and about the staff; learn more about what to expect.

 ITS can assist with identifying reputable Suppliers for those wishing to have a third-party expert to validate accessibility.
 After review, Suppliers can either remediate or provide guidance to the site’s developers and/or content creators on remediation.

-In order to request an exception to Policy 1605 Web Accessibility Policy, the Site Owner must complete an Exception Request which details the use and audience for the University Website and why compliance is not technically feasible or would create an undue hardship (e.g., by fundamentally altering the site).
+In order to request an exception to Policy 1605 Web Accessibility Policy, the Site Owner may be required to complete an Exception Request which details the use and audience for the University Website and why compliance is not technically feasible or would create an undue hardship (e.g., by fundamentally altering the site).
 In addition, an accommodation plan may be required.
 An Exception Request template is available.
-Email the completed template to the Accessibility Steering Committee via email@example.com.
+Email the completed template to the Accessibility Steering Committee via firstname.lastname@example.org.

 It is important to consider accessibility from the beginning of the software or service acquisition process.
 This includes software and web-based services that may be free or built in-house or by Suppliers.
 Waiting until the later stages of the acquisition or development process may fail to uncover an accessible solution with the desired functionality and features.
 When purchasing or otherwise acquiring a website or web application, whether via a software license or professional services, fill out the Web or Technology Procurement Updates Form to inform the ITS Digital Accessibility team, so they can engage with the acquiring unit and Procurement (if applicable) in evaluating the accessibility of applicable deliverables and/or services.